keifu/shop-manager/README.md

-Please use your Google Geocoding API key and place it in application.property
+Please use your Google Geocoding API key and place it in src/main/resources/application.property

 To run the application: